-Requesting an increase in support is done the same way; however, you will have to demonstrate a “ significant change in circumstances” (such as a loss of employment, the other parent receiving a significant raise or significantly increased expenses for the children) to get it.
+Requesting an increase in support is done the same way; however, you will have to demonstrate a “significant change in circumstances” (such as a loss of employment, the other parent receiving a significant raise or significantly increased expenses for the children) to get it.

-Generally speaking, however, custodial rights and child support are treated as two separate issues by the courts, where support payment can’t be used to get more custodial rights, and on the other side, a parent who doesn’t pay their share of child support can’t be punished with reduced custodial rights.
+Generally speaking, however, custodial rights and child support are treated as two separate issues by the courts, where support payments can’t be used to get more custodial rights, and on the other side, a parent who doesn’t pay their share of child support can’t be punished with reduced custodial rights.

 HOW WE CAN HELP